canonical/k8s-snap/docs/src/tutorial/kubectl.md

 The `kubernetes` service in the `default` namespace is where the Kubernetes API server resides, and it's the endpoint with which other nodes in your cluster will communicate.

-The `hubble-peer` service in the `kube-system` namespace is created by Canonical Kubernetes (an opinionated Kubernetes distribution) to ...

 ### 5. Creating and Managing Objects